 Welcome to a great health benefits idea.

-Many business owners in Canada don't know that Health Spending Account Plans are available to cover the health expenses of their families and their employees.
+Many business owners in Canada don't know that Private Health Services Plans are available to cover the health expenses of their families and their employees.

-A Health Spending Account (HSA) Plan is the more familiar name for what the Canada Revenue Agency calls a Private Health Services Plan (PHSP).
-The terms are interchangeable.
-HSA's are available to any Canadian business, incorporated or not.
-With an HSA, business owners and their employees and families get comprehensive health coverage while enjoying substantial tax savings.
-A Health Spending Account plan is an effective alternative to health coverage under a traditional premium-based insurance plan - or can be used to top-up that plan.
+Private Health Services Plans (PHSPs) are available to any Canadian business, incorporated or not.
+These plans were brought in to alleviate the funding stress in the public medicare scheme by allowing businesses to fund health care expenses on behalf of their owners and employees.
+With a PHSP, business owners - and their employees and families - get comprehensive health coverage while enjoying substantial tax savings.
+A Private Health Services Plan is an effective alternative to health coverage under a traditional premium-based insurance plan, or can be used to top an existing premium-based plan.

-- Incorporated businesses, including contractors, consultants, tradesmen, and professional corporations all qualify for health benefits under an HSA.
+- Incorporated businesses, including contractors, consultants, tradesmen, and professional corporations all qualify for health benefits under a PHSP.

-- HSA's can also be used by unincorporated sole proprietors or partnerships for self-employed health benefits.
+- PHSPs can also be used by unincorporated sole proprietors or partnerships for self-employed health benefits.

-- There are no premiums with HSA's - your business only pays for a health service when a claim is submitted.
+- There are no premiums with PHSPs - your business only pays an administration fee when a claim is submitted.

-- The business pays the cost of the HSA for its employees and therefore gets a 100% tax deduction.
+- The business pays the cost of the PHSP claims and therefore gets a 100% tax deduction.

 - Canada Revenue Agency (CRA) allows reimbursements to employees to be a tax-free benefit (except in Quebec).

-- The cost of administration is a fixed percentage of each claim so you know exactly how much you are paying.
+- The administration fee is a fixed percentage of each claim so you know exactly how much you are paying.

-- You determine the annual total reimbursement level for your employees so your business can budget effectively.
+- You determine the annual reimbursement level for your employees so your business can budget effectively.

-- The Covered Services eligible under an HSA are more extensive than under insured plans.
-They include almost every health service provided by a registered health care practitioner.
-See what is covered for details.
+- The Eligible Services are more extensive than with insured plans.
+They include almost every conceivable health service provided by a registered health professional.
+See What Is Covered? for details.